-As chair you will want to be aware of your beliefs about the task of managing board conversations and decision making and see if your fellow board members are on the same page.
-As a process facilitator, the chair must have confidence in the group and vice versa, in the value of bringing out the best in every individual and helping the board work together.
-This requires the chair to be able to occasionally step back from the content of discussions, to see the board in action, to take a "helicopter" view.
+As a process facilitator, the chair must have confidence in the group and work at bringing out the best in every individual director.
+This requires some familiarity with the individuals around the board table and an ability to step back from the content of discussions, to see the board in action, and frequently take a "helicopter" view of what is happening in the moment.